rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 They believe Bitcoin is
  the only viable monetary asset.

-For those viewing it as a gamble, a maximalist is "all in".
+For those viewing Bitcoin as a gamble, a maximalist is "all in".
 For the doomers, Bitcoin is a lifeline, the only remaining hope for a civilization